We are pleased to offer grants from a number of Field of Interest Funds.

 Click here to watch the video “Navigating the Grant Application Process” for instructions to apply for a grant

 The Grant Advisory Team bases its recommendations on a number of considerations.
 These include the locations of the communities served, the percentage of the project budget the grant would represent, the long-term sustainability of the effort, and the clarity of result measurement.
 The team also considers how closely the work of your project matches the spirit and purpose of the specific Field of Interest Fund awarding grants.
-Those who were awarded grants in 2020 may apply for a grant from a different fund in 2021 (but not the same fund as the previous award).

 We recognize that some ministries may appropriately apply for grants from more than one fund.
 However, considering the number of worthy applications, the Grant Advisory Team is inclined to consider how recently applicants have received a grant through MMFA.